anupam2020/Covid19Tracker/README.md

 # Covid19Tracker
 Latest COVID-19 Stats, English & Bengali News, Weather details for Current Location and All Country with Cool UI

-## Covid19Tracker
-* Get latest COVID stats for all Country, English & Bengali News and all Country Weather report!

 ### Libraries :
 * Lottie Animations
 * Firebase